-The Federal Housing Finance Agency (FHFA) publishes annual conforming loan limits that apply to all conventional loans delivered to Fannie Mae.
+The Federal Housing Finance Agency (FHFA) publishes annual conforming loan limit values that apply to all conventional loans delivered to Fannie Mae.
 These include baseline and high-cost area loan limits; high-cost areas vary by geographic location.

-The conforming loan limits for 2022 have increased and apply to loans delivered to Fannie Mae in 2022 (even if originated prior to 1/1/2022).
-Refer to Lender Letter LL-2021-16 for specific requirements.
+The conforming loan limits for 2024 have increased and apply to loans delivered to Fannie Mae in 2024 (even if originated prior to 1/1/2024).
+Refer to Lender Letter LL-2023-09 for specific requirements.

 |Units||Contiguous States, District of Columbia, and Puerto Rico||Alaska, Guam, Hawaii, and the U.S. Virgin Islands|

-Maximum Ceiling for Loan Amounts in High-Cost Areas for 2022
+Maximum Ceiling for Loan Limits in High-Cost Areas for 2024

-+A number of states (including Alaska and Hawaii), Guam, Puerto Rico, and the U.S. Virgin Islands do not have any high-cost areas in 2022.
+* Several states (including Alaska and Hawaii), Guam, Puerto Rico, and the U.S. Virgin Islands do not have any high-cost areas in 2024.

-- Loan limits increased for all but 16 counties across the country, including Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+- Loan limit values increased for all but 5 counties across the country, including Alaska, Hawaii, Guam and the U.S. Virgin Islands.

-- In four counties, the limits remained unchanged.
+- In five counties, the limits remained unchanged.

-- There are high-cost areas within the following states: California, Colorado, Connecticut, District of Columbia, Florida, Idaho, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia, Wyoming.
+- There are high-cost areas within the following states: California, Colorado, District of Columbia, Florida, Hawaii, Idaho, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia, Wyoming.